Nihlus/Crystite/docs/routes/contacts.md

 # Contacts
-Contains routes and objects for interacting with NeosVR friends, such as accepting friend requests or checking block lists.
+Contains routes and objects for interacting with Resonite contacts, such as accepting friend requests or checking block lists.

 ## Objects
 ### RestContact
-A subset of fields from Neos's `Friend` object.
+A subset of fields from Resonite's `Contact` object.

 | Field         | Type                                    | Description                                  |
 |---------------|-----------------------------------------|----------------------------------------------|